turingschool/front-end-curriculum/lessons/module-2/javascript-review.md

 # Variables in JavaScript

-As we're writing code, there are many times when we want to be able to store a value so we have ability to reuse it in multiple places.
-Writing the same thing over and over is a pain, and it's common that we need to have access to the same information more than once.
-A variable lets us do just that!

 ## What is a variable?

 A variable is a place to store values.
-When we write scripts (a set of instructions for a computer to follow), we need to temporarily store small pieces of data.
+When we write scripts, we need to temporarily store pieces of data.
 We store that data in variables.
 "Variable" is a good name for this concept because it indicates the stored data can change (or _vary_) each time a script is run.

 A variable is, at its most simple, a declaration.
 It's made up of two parts: the variable keyword, `var`, and the variable name, which can be whatever you choose.
 Let's see what that looks like in the console: